Monday – Friday 08.00 – 18.00

 What is OpenEMR?

-OpenEMR is an open-source electronic health record (EHR) and practice management system (PMS) designed for medical and dental clinics.
-It is a comprehensive software solution that streamlines clinical and administrative tasks, enabling healthcare providers to deliver high-quality patient care efficiently.
-OpenEMR is widely used in various healthcare settings, including dental practices, due to its flexibility, scalability, and cost-effectiveness.
+OpenEMR is a popular open-source electronic health record (EHR) and practice management system designed for medical and dental practices.
+It is a comprehensive software solution that helps healthcare providers manage patient data, scheduling, billing, and other administrative tasks efficiently.
+OpenEMR is widely used in various healthcare settings, including dental clinics, due to its flexibility, customizability, and cost-effectiveness.

 Main Features of OpenEMR